INTEREST IN THE manigotagan DEPOSIT

 To date, Gossan has received 4,000,000 shares of Claim Post and a total of $700,000 in two cash payments.
 Claim Post is delinquent in making one final cash property payment of $430,000 which was originally due on June 18, 2015, as well as advance royalty payments.
 Interest is also due at the rate of 1% per month.
 Gossan is currently booking these payments as received.
 As at June 18, 2016, Claim Post owed Gossan a total of $587,610.
 Gossan remains in ongoing discussions with Claim Post to find a satisfactory resolution.
 The agreement is also subject to a royalty interest.

 Under the terms of an amended agreement, an initial semi-annual advance royalty payment of $50,000 became payable as of December 18, 2015.
 All frac sand produced, sold and paid from the nine Manigotagan leases is subject to a $1.00 per tonne production royalty payable quarterly and all other products are subject to a $0.50 per tonne production royalty.
 Although the royalty is solely payable on production from the Manigotagan leases, the agreement also provides for a minimum production royalty from both the Manigotagan and the adjacent Seymourville Property held by Claim Post, based on their relative remaining mining reserves of frac sand with Gossan’s Manigotagan Property having a deemed minimum mineable reserve of 6 million tonnes of frac sand.
+As at December 18, 2016, Claim Post owed Gossan a total of $673,760.
 Claim Post can acquire one-half of Gossan’s production royalty interest for $1.5 million at any time after making all of the required property payments.

 On April 29, 2014, Claim Post announced an independent NI 43-101 Technical Report and Resource Estimate on the Seymourville Silica Sand Project, prepared by P & E Mining Consultants Inc. (“P&E”) which estimated an Inferred mineral resource of 25,959,000 tonnes at a grade of: 94.31% SiO2; 1.94% Al2O3; and 0.91% Fe2O3.
 The Report is filed on SEDAR and should be referred to for details.